Bayamón, Puerto Rico: Geography

-Bayamón lies in the Northern Coastal Plain region of Puerto Rico.
+Bayamón lies on the northern coastal plain region and Northern Karst Belt in northeastern Puerto Rico.
 It is bordered by the municipalities of Toa Baja, Cataño, Comerío, Aguas Buenas, Toa Alta, Naranjito, and Guaynabo.
 Bayamón has a surface area of 43.5 square miles (113.1 km2).
 The terrain is mostly flat, but it does include some large hills such as La Peña and Vergaras.

 Bayamón is Puerto Rico's second-most populous municipality and is part of the large metropolitan area centered around San Juan.
 Other cities included in the metropolitan area are Guaynabo, Cataño, Toa Baja, Canóvanas, Carolina and Trujillo Alto.
 Bayamón is served by the Luis Muñoz Marín International Airport.
 Despite the city's size, it has no weather station.

 Water features

 The rivers that pass through Bayamón include the Río Bayamón, Río Hondo, Río Minillas, Río Bucarabones and Río Cuesta Arriba.

 Barrios

 Like all municipalities of Puerto Rico, Bayamón is subdivided into barrios.
 The municipal buildings, central square and large Catholic church are located in a small barrio referred to as "el pueblo".